nleroy917/nleroy917.github.io/data/cms/blog/things-i-regret.md

 ## #2 Using GraphQL

-I mean what can I say, I saw all the hype on Twitter and Reddit - I wanted a piece of that cake.
+I mean what can I say.
+I saw all the hype on Twitter and Reddit; I wanted a piece of that cake.
 The app I was building required us to pull a lot of system settings, and as such, I figured a flexible GraphQL endpoint next to the RESTful API we were making would complement things well.

 **I was wrong.**

 I am not even exaggerating when I say that I can't understand _half_ the queries I wrote not even two years later with the GraphQL layer I implemented on top of Flask.
 I mean seriously it _sucks_.
 I spent three days adding in GraphQL, just to 1) introduce bugs for the next two years, and 2) save myself three queries to the server that has like **maybe 4** active users a day.
 Cool bro; good job there.

 I wish every day to rip out GraphQL and just stick with REST.
 If you dont believe me, [check out the isuses my lab has had with GraphQL recently](https://github.com/databio/bedhost/issues/59).
-I promise you: unless you have a very specific reason to be using GraphQL, you probably shouldn't be.
+I promise you: **unless you have a very specific reason to be using GraphQL, you probably shouldn't be.**

 ## #3 Not using `react-query`

 I take less personal responsibility for this one.
 I'm not even sure `react-query` was out when I started building this?
-Ok, [it was](https://github.com/TanStack/query/commit/08f61bd524c9c2a1544d39e6fbe33ff17fabac7d), but I truly didn't know about this one until it was too late.
+Ok, [it was](https://github.com/TanStack/query/commit/08f61bd524c9c2a1544d39e6fbe33ff17fabac7d).
+But I truly didn't know about this one until it was too late.
 It's hard to articulate the benefits of `react-query` without just telling you to go use the thing, but I can try with a small example code snippet:

 ```ts
 // state management